keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 For the available versions, take a look at the directory [tests/other/server-config-migration/src/test/resources/standalone](tests/other/server-config-migration/src/test/resources/standalone)

-## Admin Console UI tests
+## Old Admin Console UI tests
 The UI tests are real-life, UI focused integration tests.
 Hence they do not support the default HtmlUnit browser.
 Only the following real-life browsers are supported: Mozilla Firefox and Google Chrome.
 For details on how to run the tests with these browsers, please refer to [Different Browsers](#different-browsers) chapter.

 The UI tests are focused on the Admin Console.
-They are placed in the `console` module and are disabled by default.
+They are placed in the `old-admin-console` module and are disabled by default.

 The tests also use some constants placed in [test-constants.properties](tests/base/src/test/resources/test-constants.properties).
 A different file can be specified by `-Dtestsuite.constants=path/to/different-test-constants.properties`